People's Republic of China · work unsponsored

 Can I work in China on a K visa?+

-Not directly.
-The K visa is built for science and technology exchange, study and entrepreneurial or business activity, and it does not by itself grant work authorisation.
-If you take up paid employment, that still goes through the Foreigner Work Permit and Z-visa system.
+The position is unsettled.
+The K visa is built for science-and-technology exchange, study and entrepreneurial or business activity; some 2026 guidance indicates holders may also work or start a business, while the established route to paid employment remains the Foreigner Work Permit and Z visa.
 Because the category only took effect on 1 October 2025 and is still being interpreted, confirm the current position on the official page before relying on it.

 Does the K visa give me permanent residence in China?+